Why This Question Appears in Every Interview

 - The failure question tests resilience, self-awareness, and learning orientation, not whether you've lived a perfect life

-- Use the STAR framework to structure clear, compelling answers in 90 seconds to 2 minutes
+- Use the STAR framework (Situation, Task, Action, Result) to structure clear, compelling answers in 90 seconds to 2 minutes

 - Choose failures that show genuine growth without raising red flags about professionalism or judgment

-- The lessons learned section is most important; be specific about behavioral changes you've made
+- The lessons learned section is most important; be specific about behavioral changes you've made, not generic intentions

-- Own the failure completely without excuses or blame; this demonstrates maturity interviewers value
+- Own the failure completely without excuses or blame; this demonstrates the maturity and accountability interviewers value

-- Prepare a second failure story for follow-up questions asking for additional examples
+- Prepare a second failure story from a different category for follow-up questions asking for additional examples

-- Practice delivery until you can discuss the failure confidently and matter-of-factly
+- Practice delivery until you can discuss the failure confidently and matter-of-factly, without defensive body language

 Conclusion